varigence/docs/bimlflex/user-guide/create-linked-service-connection.md

 #### Azure Data Factory Linked Services and Azure Key Vault

-ADF linked services allow the use of **Azure Key Vault** for easy management of linked service settings.
+ADF linked services allow the use of Azure Key Vault for easy management of linked service settings.
 We suggest using Azure Key Vault to maintain safe handling of sensitive information.
 When it is allowed, an Azure Key Vault tab will appear as an alternative to manually filling out connection settings.

 ![Azure Key Vault Form -center -50%][akv]

-Connections to Azure Key Vaults are stored in BimlFlex as connections and are listed in the `Connections` tab.
+Connections to Azure Key Vaults are stored in BimlFlex as connections and are listed in the `Connections` tab as Key Vault Connections.

+![Azure Key Vault in Connections List -center -50%][connections-akv]

 ##### AKV Linked Service